Frank Fitzsimmons: First presidency

 backed Fitzsimmon's interpretation of the release agreement.

 Hoffa intended to publish a book accusing Fitzsimmons of "selling out to mobsters" and giving large low- and no-interest loans from Teamsters pension funds to mob-related businesses.
 However, Hoffa disappeared on July 30, 1975, removing the last significant opposition to Fitzsimmons's re-election.
 Fitzsimmons was for a time a suspect in the disappearance.
 Fitzsimmons continued to solidify his hold on the Teamsters throughout 1975 and 1976.

+During his first term Richard Nixon appointed Fitzsimmons to the Pay Board as he was implementing his economic reform program.
+Fitzsimmons made a personal contribution of $4000 in 1972 when Nixon was running for reelection.
+In October 1975 Fitsimmons was spotted golfing with Nixon in a tournament at Carlsbad, California.
+Nixon had recently resigned from the presidency and gifted Fitzsimmons a box of signed golf balls.
 Fitzsimmons oversaw national trucking negotiations again in 1976, which led to major wage gains.
 Once again, the contract expired and the Teamsters engaged in a national trucking strike.
 However, the strike ended after just three days, and union members ratified a contract that included a cost of living adjustment and a 30 percent rise in wages over three years.

 Second presidency

 Fitzsimmons was re-elected General President of the Teamsters in Las Vegas, Nevada, on June 16, 1976.
 An insurgent reform group, which later adopted the name Teamsters for a Democratic Union, issued a massive report accusing Fitzsimmons and other Teamsters of corruption and suppressing democracy in the union and picketed the June Teamsters convention.
 Fitzsimmons attacked the dissidents for trying to "destroy the union."
 He famously raged from the podium:

 To those who say it's time to reform this organization, that it's time that the officers quit selling out the membership, I say to them, go to hell.